hbashton/spotify-ripper/README.rst

 uses `pyspotify <https://github.com/mopidy/pyspotify>`__ v2.x

 Spotify-ripper is a small ripper script for Spotify that rips Spotify URIs to audio files and includes ID3 tags and cover art.
-By default spotify-ripper will encode to MP3 files, but includes the ability to rip to FLAC, Ogg Vorbis, Opus, FLAC, ACC, and MP4/M4A.
+By default spotify-ripper will encode to MP3 files, but includes the ability to rip to FLAC, Ogg Vorbis, Opus, AAC, and MP4/M4A.

 **Note that stream ripping violates the libspotify's ToS**